DoTheEvo/selfhosted-apps-docker/bookstack/readme.md

 * [DockerHub](https://hub.docker.com/r/linuxserver/bookstack)

-BookStack is a modern, open source, good looking wiki platform for storing and organising information and documentation.
+BookStack is a modern, open source, good looking wiki platform for storing and organizing information and documentation.

-Writen in PHP, with MySQL storing the user data.</br>
+Written in PHP, with MySQL database for the user data.</br>
-There is no official Dockerhub image so the one mainted by [linuxserver.io](https://www.linuxserver.io/) is used, which uses nginx as a web server.
+There is no official Dockerhub image so the one maintained by [linuxserver.io](https://www.linuxserver.io/) is used, which uses nginx as a web server.